elix/elix.org/content/AttributeMarshallingMixin.md

 **Purpose:** maps element attributes to component properties and vice versa.

-This mixin works at the beginning of the Elix user interface [pipeline](pipeline):
+This mixin works at the beginning of the [Elix render pipeline](/documentation#elix-render-pipeline):

 > **events** ➞ **methods** → setState → render → update DOM